Also known as: Epitrochlear bursitis, Lateral epicondylitis or Epicondylitis - lateral

 - Home treatment does not relieve the symptoms

-Tennis elbow is inflammation, soreness, or pain on the outside (lateral) side of the upper arm near the elbow.
+Tennis elbow is soreness or pain on the outside (lateral) side of the upper arm near the elbow.

 The part of the muscle that attaches to a bone is called a tendon.
-Muscles in your forearm attach to the bone on the outside of your elbow.
+Some of the muscles in your forearm attach to the bone on the outside of your elbow.

 When you use these muscles over and over again, small tears develop in the tendon.
 Over time, this leads to irritation and pain where the tendon is attached to the bone.